lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-04-20-Why-constructive.md

 And remember what we gain through classical logic:

 * powerful automatic proof procedures
-* access to the vast world of mathematics as it is done by practically everybody.
+* access to the vast world of mathematics as it is done by practically everybody

 ### "Our proofs are constructive"